 These are 10 examples of what we can expect if our planet keeps heating up.

 Then you have the human toll.
 Heat can be a killer with extreme high temperatures, leaving the elderly vulnerable.

 Then you would have the casualties from storms, floods, and hurricanes, let alone the havoc and devastation they cause.

 In the long term, many plants and animals will not be able to cope with the changes, and will eventually become extinct.

-Especially for the animals that hunt or breed on the sea ice in the Arctic.
-The ice is shrinking each year and scientists reckon it might disappear completely by 2070.
-The most vulnerable animal is the polar bear who is specialized for hunting on the sea ice, so if the ice vanishes, the bear may vanish with it.
+The animals that hunt or breed on the sea ice in the Arctic are most at risk from extinction, as the ice is shrinking each year.
+If global warming continues at the rate it is, scientists reckon the sea ice in the Arctic could disappear completely by 2070.
+The most vulnerable animal is the polar bear, who is specialized for hunting on the sea ice, so if the ice vanishes, the polar bear may vanish with it.

 We must stop global temperatures from rising if we are to reduce the risk of catastrophic events in the future.
 Since climate change is a global problem, it requires global action.